oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `time_created` - The date and time the boot volume was created.
 Format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `volume_group_id` - The OCID of the source volume group.
 * `vpus_per_gb` - The number of volume performance units (VPUs) that will be applied to this boot volume per GB, representing the Block Volume service's elastic performance options.
-See [Block Volume Elastic Performance](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeelasticperformance.htm) for more information.
+See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.

 	Allowed values:
 	* `10`: Represents Balanced option.
 	* `20`: Represents Higher Performance option.
+	* `30`-`120`: Represents the Ultra High Performance option.

 	For performance autotune enabled volumes, It would be the Default(Minimum) VPUs/GB.
 * `boot_volume_replicas_deletion` - The boolean value, if you have replicas and want to disable replicas set this argument to true and remove `boot_volume_replicas` in representation at the same time.
 If you want to enable a new replicas, remove this argument and use `boot_volume_replicas` again.